google/draco/README.md

 You can encode point cloud data with `draco_encoder` by specifying the `point_cloud parameter`.
 If you specify the `point_cloud parameter` with a mesh input file, `draco_encoder` will ignore the connectivity data and encode the positions from the mesh file.
-E.g.:

 ~~~~~
 $ ./draco_encoder -point_cloud -i testdata/bun_zipper.ply -o out.drc